 Right now, even if it looks better, your site is still pretty empty.
 Time to change that.
 At this point in our tutorial, we will go over how to use Joomla to create content.

-Unfortunately, we have to start with one of the more complicated topics, which is modules.
-These are little units of content that can appear in many places on a page like building blocks.
+We have to start with one of the more complex topics: modules.
+These are small content units that can appear in many places on a page, like building blocks.
 Using them takes some getting used to, so let’s try it out on the homepage.

 To understand your options, it’s best to start by enabling the preview mode for module positions.
-For that, go to System > Global Configuration > Templates.
-Here, set Preview Module Positions to Enabled, save, and close.
+Go to System → Site Templates, then click the Options button in the toolbar.
+Set Preview Module Positions to Enabled, save, and close.

 Then, go back to your list of templates and click the Preview button (the eye icon).
-This will then display all available positions on your page where you can add modules and the names of the positions.
+This will display all available positions on your page where you can place modules, along with the position names.

 Quick note: Don’t forget to switch the preview off when you are done assigning modules.